 The personal loan sector has the reputation of being a product for higher risk consumers.
 Although subprime borrowers are still well represented, most of the growth is in the prime and near-prime risk tiers.
 As the market grows, the lion’s share of personal loans is shifting to moderate risk borrowers.

-Near-prime and prime borrowers represented 60% of originations for credit unions and traditional finance companies and 59% of Fintechs’ originations.
+In 2019, near-prime and prime borrowers represented 52% of originations for credit unions and traditional finance companies and 51% of Fintechs’ originations.
+Credit unions actually had a higher percentage of subprime lenders than fintech companies (9% vs. 6%).

 What are the key business models and capital sources for personal loan lending?